CenterForOpenScience/osf.io/addons/figshare/README.md

 ### Manual generation of auth token and ExternalAccount

 1. Go to [figshare](http://figshare.com), create an account, and login
 2. Click the dropdown with your name and select "Applications".
-Scroll down to the bottom of the page and click ""Create Personal Token"
+Scroll down to the bottom of the page and click "Create Personal Token"
 3. Make a note of your personal token.
 4. Navigate to your osf.io repo location and run `docker-compose run --rm web invoke shell`, then run:
 ```python